jmw-fr/Jmw.DomainDrivenDesign/readme.md

 ## StyleCop

 StyleCop is used for source code quality.
 StyleCop is configured with the stylecop.json and stylecop.ruleset files.
-Both are incluced in the `Jmw.DomainDrivenDevelopment` and `Jmw.DomainDrivenDevelopmentUnitTest` projects.
+Both are incluced in the `Jmw.ddd` and `Jmw.dddUnitTest` projects.

 ## GitVersionTask